seldomdesign/instana-python-monitoring-tests/README.md

 Therefore, for the reminder of this test we will focus on the alternative scenario: <strong>[Instana Python package](https://www.ibm.com/docs/en/instana-observability/1.0.304?topic=python-fastapi-monitoring#instana-python-package)</strong>

 ### Requirements:
+- Python3 dev environment
+- Docker desktop or docker engine
 - Working K8s or OS cluster (any)
+- Access to a self hosted or SaaS Instana active Tenant
-- Instana Agent deployed on the cluster: [Installing the Instana agent on Kubernetes](https://www.ibm.com/docs/en/instana-observability/latest?topic=agents-installing-kubernetes).
+- Instana Agent deployed on the same cluster that the app will be depoyed: [Installing the Instana agent on Kubernetes](https://www.ibm.com/docs/en/instana-observability/latest?topic=agents-installing-kubernetes).
+-

 ### Based on:
 - Python 3.12